oracle/terraform-provider-oci/website/docs/r/metering_computation_usage_carbon_emissions_query.html.markdown

 		* `graph` - The graph type.
 		* `is_cumulative_graph` - A cumulative graph.
 	* `display_name` - The query display name.
 Avoid entering confidential information.
-	* `report_query` - The request of the generated usage carbon emissions report.
+	* `report_query` - The request of the generated carbon emissions usage report.
 		* `compartment_depth` - The compartment depth level.
-		* `date_range_name` - The UI date range, for example, LAST_THREE_MONTHS.
-It will override timeUsageStarted and timeUsageEnded properties.
+		* `date_range_name` - The user interface date range, for example, LAST_THREE_MONTHS.
+Overrides the timeUsageStarted and timeUsageEnded properties.
+		* `emission_calculation_method` - Specifies the method used for emission calculation, such as POWER_BASED or SPEND_BASED
+		* `emission_type` - Specifies the type of emission, such as MARKET_BASED or LOCATION_BASED.
+		* `granularity` - The carbon emission granularity.
+DAILY - Daily data aggregation.
+MONTHLY - Monthly data aggregation.
 		* `group_by` - Specifies what to aggregate the result by.
 For example: `["tagNamespace", "tagKey", "tagValue", "service", "skuName", "skuPartNumber", "unit", "compartmentName", "compartmentPath", "compartmentId", "platform", "region", "logicalAd", "resourceId", "tenantId", "tenantName"]`
 		* `group_by_tag` - GroupBy a specific tagKey.
 Provide the tagNamespace and tagKey in the tag object.
 Only supports one tag in the list.
 For example: `[{"namespace":"oracle", "key":"createdBy"]`
 			* `key` - The tag key.
 			* `namespace` - The tag namespace.
 			* `value` - The tag value.
 		* `is_aggregate_by_time` - Specifies whether aggregated by time.
-If isAggregateByTime is true, all usage or cost over the query time period will be added up.
+If isAggregateByTime is true, all usage or costs over the query time period are summed.
 		* `tenant_id` - Tenant ID.
 		* `time_usage_ended` - The usage end time.
 		* `time_usage_started` - The usage start time.